About this Project

 B.A., Furman University.

-Bill Rencher is a research associate II at the Georgia Health Policy Center.
+Bill Rencher is a senior research associate at the Georgia Health Policy Center.
 His expertise includes federal and state Medicaid regulations, compliance reviews, data analysis, and report writing.
 Rencher also has experience with hospital financial assistance programs, federal and state health care laws and regulations, the Affordable Care Act, and research ethics.

-Rencher serves on… more »
+Rencher serves on the… more »